johnbintz/hubblesite-daily-image-wordpress/readme.txt

 == Description ==

-This widget will let you embed and show a beautiful image from the Hubble Space Telescope every day of the year.
-The image changes daily, and you can choose to show all sorts of other information about the image within the widget, as well.
+Use this widget to embed a new, stunning Hubble Space Telescope image each day of the year.
+The image changes daily.
+You can choose to include information about the image within the widget as well.

 == Installation ==